Korppikoodi/5G00EV06-3001-kurru-wille-project/README.txt

 - added paging to both screenshots and videos for better visualization
 - some rather small css changes
 - added datacontext so fetched gamedata is in one place and doesnt need to be passed down in props
-- fixied a lot of bugs
+- fixed a lot of bugs

 Known bugs